2023 SMART Modified Tour

+Burt Myers, the 2023 SMART Modified Tour champion.

 The 2023 SMART Modified Tour was the 19th season of the SMART Modified Tour.
 It began with the Low Country 99 at Florence Motor Speedway on March 4.
 It ended with the Rumble at Rougemont at Orange County Speedway on October 28.
 Burt Myers won his third championship in the series, 54 points ahead of series runner up Brandon Ward.